MitakaV12345/Hello-world/README.md

 # Hello-world

 Hello im Mitko!
-I like to play on my PC a lot.
+I like to play a lot.
 Im playing video games like league of legends and fortnite.